8 basic steps from unpacking to autonomous drive/flight

 What is checked?

 Well, potentially, multiple things.
-Usually: telemetry/remote radio control doesn’t interfere, and that full=blown power consumption doesn’t produce too much noise on the power supply lines and other interference due to sparks, wind, vibration, or something similar.
-In Step 3, the mobile object was slow-speed, cautious, etc. Now, you are checking all conditions the mobile object must experience but still remotely controlled – nothing automatic just yet
+Usually: telemetry/remote radio control doesn’t interfere, and that full-blown power consumption by the drone’s motors doesn’t produce too much noise on the power supply lines and other interference due to sparks, wind, vibration, or something similar.
+In Step 3, the mobile object was slow-speed, cautious, etc. Now, you are checking all conditions the mobile object must experience but still remotely controlled – nothing automatic just yet.

 Step 5: Integrate